kavish-p/icescrum-cli/README.md

 # icescrum-cli
-Simple CLI for performing simple tasks on iceScrum
+CLI utility for performing simple tasks on iceScrum.

+This project can be used as a boilerplate to create more commands to perform required tasks on iceScrum.